What We Believe

 The Ten Commandments

 The ten commandments are God’s perfect will for our lives.
 This is how He made us to work.
 If you look at societies over time, they have enforced laws that look very similar to God’s Ten Commandments.
 This shows that God’s Law is written on our heart.
-But because we are conceived and born in sin, the law written on our heart is unclear and imperfect.
+But because we are conceived and born in sin, the law written on our heart is unclear and we understand it imperfectly.
 God’s Holy Spirit convicts us of sin through the Ten Commandments.
 God’s law is perfect and wise and eternal.
 Our problem with God’s Law is not the perfect law, but our sinful hearts.
 God be praised, He does not leave us in our sin, but sent Jesus to save us from our sin.
 God washes us clean in Holy Baptism and gives us the gift of His Holy Spirit.
 Through the power of the Holy Spirit, Christians look to God’s Law to show them how to serve their neighbor in love.

 The Apostle’s Creed